Recognizing and Treating Croup

-Is Croup contagious?
 Yes, it is about as contagious as the common cold.
-Good hand washing is important to prevent spread.
+Good handwashing is important to prevent spread.

-- Fever: Often will be fever, but usually below 104.
+- Fever: Often, there will be a fever, but usually below 104.

 - Stridor: This is the most concerning symptom of croup.
 Stridor is a harsh, raspy, whooping, gasping sound when your child breathes in.

-- Symptoms of the common cold can precede the croup or they can linger afterwards.
+- Symptoms of the common cold can precede the croup, or they can linger afterward.

 The features to observe are the behavior of your baby and how the croup is progressing.
 If your child is smiling, happy, playful, looking around, interested in the environment, and not obviously bothered by the croup, these are good signs.
-He may have a barky cough, but is not having stridor (see above).
-As a final reassurance, if your barking child is able to lie down and sleep without repeated interruption, his breathing is not jeopardized.
+He may have a barky cough but is not having stridor (see above).
+As a final reassurance, if your barking child can lie down and sleep without repeated interruption, his breathing is not jeopardized.

 Here’s when to be concerned but not to panic.
-The child whose airway is obstructed and who is unable to get enough air has a worried look on his face and is not interested in any play or interaction, as if concentrating all his energy on getting air.
-Child won’t lie down; he just sits up and barks, and he can’t sleep.
-When you watch the little dent in child’s neck just above the breastbone, it caves in with each labored breath.
+The child whose airway is obstructed and unable to get enough air has a worried look on his face and is not interested in any play or interaction as if concentrating all his energy on getting air.
+The child won’t lie down; he just sits up and barks, and he can’t sleep.
+When you watch the little dent in a child’s neck just above the breastbone, it caves in with each labored breath.
 This sign is called indrawing.
 Stridor (see above) is another sign to watch for.
-The stridor will sound worse when you child is agitated or crying.
+The stridor will sound worse when your child is agitated or crying.
 When the child is resting calmly, the stridor usually lessens or goes away.
-If your child is calm, but still has stridor, this is a sign that the croup is worsening and requires immediate treatment, see below.
+If your child is calm but still has stridor, this is a sign that the croup is worsening and requires immediate treatment; see below.

 Inhalation of cool mist.
-If you have a cool mist humidifier or vaporizer, let your child breathe directly in front of the stream of mist.
+If you have a cool-mist humidifier or vaporizer, let your child breathe directly in front of the stream of mist.
 Once the child improves, keep the mist flowing near the bed for the rest of the night.
-If you only have a hot mist vaporizer, you can still use it but don’t get too close, as child can get burned.
+If you only have a hot mist vaporizer, you can still use it, but don’t get too close, as a child can get burned.

 Cool night air.
-If necessary, bundle-up your child and take him outside into the cool night air for 10-20 minutes, or take a slow car ride with the windows open.
+If necessary, bundle-up your child, take him outside into the cool night air for 10-20 minutes or take a slow car ride with the windows open.
 The misty night air is why babies with croup often improve en route to the ER.

 Treat the fever.
 Using Acetaminophen or Ibuprofen.
 Click on each for dosing help.

-The above suggestions usually work well within about twenty minutes (an hour for the fever), and the child is able to settle back to sleep.
-You should observe your child closely by sleeping in the same room the rest of the night, as another croup attack is likely, and the above treatments will need to be repeated.
+The above suggestions usually work well within about twenty minutes (an hour for the fever), and the child can settle back to sleep.
+You should observe your child closely by sleeping in the same room for the rest of the night, as another croup attack is likely, and the above treatments will need to be repeated.

-- The indrawing is becoming more labored and your child’s inhaling changes from a low-pitch stridor to a whistling sound.
+- The indrawing is becoming more labored, and your child’s inhaling changes from low-pitch stridor to a whistling sound.